PrimeSolar/cryptocurrency-tracker/README.md

 # Cryptocurrency Tracker

 &nbsp;&nbsp;Welcome to the Cryptocurrency Tracker project!
-This web application is designed to provide users with real-time tracking of cryptocurrency prices, making it an essential tool for investors, traders, and enthusiasts.
+This web application is designed to provide users with real-time tracking of cryptocurrency prices, making it an important tool for investors, traders, and enthusiasts.
 With its intuitive interface and powerful features, the Cryptocurrency Tracker helps you make informed decisions in the trading.
 Whether you're a seasoned investor or just starting, this tool is designed to meet your needs.

+&nbsp;&nbsp;**<a href="https://primesolar.github.io/dice-game/" target="_blank" rel="noopener noreferrer">Navigate the Crypto Market with Confidence: Accurate Tracking Anywhere, Anytime</a>**

 - [Cryptocurrency Tracker](#cryptocurrency-tracker)
   - [Interface](#interface)